Learning How To Cope With Female Orgasmic Disorder

 What causes anorgasmia?

-For many people, the ability to achieve orgasm can depend on a complicated balance of mental, physical and emotional factors, according to a recent study.
-Trouble in any of these areas can cause anorgasmia, though this is by no means an exhaustive list.
+For many people, the ability to achieve orgasm can depend on a complicated balance of mental, physical, and emotional factors, according to a recent study.
+Trouble in these areas can cause anorgasmia, though this is not an exhaustive list.
 Symptoms can be as unique as the people they affect.

-We do want to note that some people can experience a complete lack of sexual desire or romantic feeling and may not be troubled by it.
+Some people can experience a complete lack of sexual desire or romantic feelings and may not be troubled by it.
 Asexuality is a valid sexual identity.
 This article’s scope focuses on those who wish to achieve orgasm and cannot.
-Additional research may be warranted for those who find themselves to be aromantic, asexual or within any scope or spectrum of these valid sexual identities.
+Additional research may be necessary for those who find themselves to be aromantic, asexual, or within any scope or spectrum of these valid sexual identities.

 We’ve summarized possible contributing factors across the three main influences below: